 An external property file SHALL contain one or more externalized properties.
 The format of an external property file is described in §4.

 A SARIF consumer SHALL treat the contents of a property stored in an external property file exactly as if they had appeared inline in the root file as the value of the corresponding property.
-In particular, this means that if the resources property (§3.14.16) is externalized, its contents take precedence over a resource file for the language specified by tool.language (§3.18.15) that might be located by the resource file lookup procedure (§3.11.7.4).

 Property definition